pedrodedios/Massive-free-field-on-dynamical-lattice-/README.md

 **Geometric expectation values**

---Mean edge length ⟨ℓ⟩ and ⟨ℓ²⟩
+-- Mean edge length ⟨ℓ⟩ and ⟨ℓ²⟩

---Mean lattice volume ⟨V⟩ and ⟨V²⟩
+-- Mean lattice volume ⟨V⟩ and ⟨V²⟩

--Relational two-point correlation function ⟨ϕϕ(R)⟩​ binned as a function of the geodesic distance R.
+-- Relational two-point correlation function ⟨ϕϕ(R)⟩​ binned as a function of the geodesic distance R.